 A close reading of the Missouri expungement legislation (Senate Bill 588) reveals that there are still many impediments to expungement but for crimes against property and drug crimes there is hope.
 Likewise, to those unfamiliar with the process, there are pitfalls that can discourage applicants.
 Obviously, the process is defined by law and who better to understand and negotiate its provisions than a lawyer.

-We anticipate there will be a high demand for this service and have already begun studying the law to best see how lawyers in Springfield MO can take advantage of its provisions for clients.
+We anticipate there will be a high demand for this service and have already begun studying the law to best see how we can take advantage of its provisions for clients.

 The Effect on other Missouri laws